AnkitBisht1317/JDBC-Notes/JDBC-Architecture.md

 JDBC ARCHITECTURE
 - JDBC API provide drivermanager to java application.
-- Java application can communicate with ant database with the help of driver manager and database specific driver software.
+- Java application can communicate with any database with the help of driver manager and database specific driver software.

 ### Driver Manager
 - It is the key component in  JDBC Architeture.